gmihaila/unt_hpc/jupyter_notebook/README.md

 ## 1. Run on an interactive node

 ### 1.2.
-Login to a Viz Node. use ONE of the following:
+Login to a Viz Node.
+Use ONE of the following:

 ```
 $ ssh YOUR_EUID@vis-01.acs.unt.edu